 If you want to explore Florida’s scenic side, head to the coast to see the Sunshine State’s beautiful beaches.
 From Cocoa Beach to South Beach in Miami there’s plenty of beaches to see in the Sunshine State!
 Another of Florida’s natural treasures are the Everglades which are home to the largest subtropical wilderness.
 You might even spot an alligator or a manatee in the landscape!
-With everything there is to see and do during a Florida holiday, a two week break will be chock-a-block full of fun.
+With everything there is to see and do during Florida holidays, a two week break will be chock-a-block full of fun.

 Things to Do